 In addition to health issues, some inbred dogs may have physical abnormalities that do not coincide with what a “designer dog” should look like.
 Thus, breeders abandon them or give them away without any care to a person’s fitness to own and take care of a dog.
 This can lead to extreme cases of neglect and even abuse.

 Because Beaux Tox was born with a facial deformity, his breeder gave him away for free.
 The owners left him in their yard for five years, neglecting to give him love or even proper care.
 When he was finally rescued from them, he was very ill and the vet did not think that the would survive.
 But, with lots of love, attention, and the support of his best doggy friend, Riley, Beaux Tox recovered and is now living his best life.

 Source: Inside Edition/Youtube

-Proponents of tail docking and ear cropping propose that it “preserves tradition;” it is a matter of aesthetics and what pleases to the owner.
-However, opposition comes of out genuine concern for a dog’s health and well-being.
+Proponents of tail docking and ear cropping propose that it “preserves tradition;” it is a matter of aesthetics and what pleases the owner.
+However, opposition comes from genuine concern for a dog’s health and well-being.
 Tail docking is when someone cuts off a dog’s tail, only leaving a nub.
 It is done to puppies at only a few days old, when they are still too young to even be able to get anesthesia.
 Ear cropping, cutting off part of a dog’s ears to make them stick up a certain way happens between eight and twelve weeks old.
 Dogs cannot consent to these procedures and they are completely unnecessary.
 They contribute to people viewing animals as objects or accessories, rather than beings that live, breathe, and feel things.

 7. Miss Flans: Inbred Chiweenie with Multiple Genetic Abnormalities